DragonKnightMax/pixel-alchemy/README.md

 ## Credits

-- JavaScrupt Mastery on YouTube
+- JavaScript Mastery on YouTube